Engoo Blog Language Tips

 The keys, coins and wallet on your desk?
 That’s stuff.

 Reports you have to write for work?
-That’s also stuff.
+That’s stuff, too.

 The pile of toys your child left on the floor?
-Stuff!
+It's stuff!

-Even things that you can’t touch, such as work, activities or ideas can be stuff.
-Let’s explore more through examples.
+Even things you can’t touch or see, like work, activities and ideas can be stuff.
+Let’s explore more through some examples.

 Physical stuff

-When talking about physical items that you can actually see and touch, stuff can be anything as long as it is not singular.
-For example, a single apple or pen cannot be called “stuff.”
-However, if you have several apples or pens, then it’s OK!
+For physical items, stuff can be anything that is not singular.
+For example, one pencil or a single apple cannot be called “stuff.”
+However, if you have several pencils or apples, then it’s OK!

-In this example, the speaker is talking about the items that have been left around the room.
+In this example, the speaker is referring to the papers, books and discs left around the room.

 Thank you for coming to the party!
-You can leave your stuff in the closet.
+You can put your stuff in the closet.

-Stuff is a very convenient way to refer to things as a group when the individual items are unknown or not important.
+"Stuff" is convenient for talking about things as a group when the individual items are unknown or not important.

-I put a lot of stuff in my bag and it’s really heavy.
+There's a lot of stuff in my bag, so it’s really heavy.

-We bought a bunch of stuff since it was all on sale.
+We bought a bunch of stuff since everything was on sale.

-Here, as well, the meaning of stuff isn’t clear.
-If you want to know specifically, you can simply ask.
+Here, as well, the meaning of "stuff" isn’t clear.
+If you want to know details, you can simply ask.

 A